ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 Fearing casualties, the EEF asked the YMCA to provide a chaplain for every unit.

-Before Oswald could go, however, he fell ill.
+Before Oswald left, he fell ill.

 Oswald Chambers died on November 15, 1917.